VermontSports Betting

 Deposit Funds

-Fund your account via debit card, bank transfer, PayPal, or prepaid card.
+Fund your account via debit card, ACH bank transfer, PayPal, Apple Pay, or prepaid card.
 Minimum deposits range from $5 (DraftKings) to $10 (FanDuel, Fanatics).
-DraftKings additionally accepts crypto deposits.
+All three operators support standard US payment methods.

 Place Your First Bet